RobinTournemenne/matREPLab/README.md

 Current validated environments and other equivalent contributions:
 -----------------------------------------------------------------

-Only tested on Mac OS X Mojave for the moment.
+Should work on any Unix systems (tested on Mac OS X and Ubuntu) for the moment.

-Should work just fine for any Unix OS.
+Working at least for Matlab 2016 to 2019.
+Does not work on Matlab 2020 because they removed access to the completion function.
+I may add a more basic solution to get completion results in this case, but it is not a priority.

 To my knowledge only Calysto and imatlab (stange user name) implemented a jupyter kernel to improve matlab REPL in terminals:
 - https://github.com/imatlab/imatlab